ahmed04-you/youworker-fullstack/frontend-refactor-prompt.md

 # Remaining Frontend Refactor Tasks

 ## 📊 Summary
 This document tracks the remaining frontend refactor tasks for the YouWorker.AI application.
-Significant progress has been made on code quality, accessibility, and UI polish.
+Significant progress has been made on code quality, accessibility, UI polish, and documentation.

 ### Recent Completions (Latest Session)
+- ✅ Connected settings export, history purge, and account deletion actions to backend APIs
+- ✅ Implemented secure API key rotation with UI feedback
+- ✅ Added downloadable account data export flow
 - ✅ Added framer-motion transitions to all onboarding components (WelcomeDialog, QuickStartGuide, TutorialVideo)
 - ✅ Added "Resume Tour" button that appears when onboarding is incomplete
 - ✅ Added tooltips to ExportButton and ThemeToggle components